Harsh Malhotra

 Harsh Malhotra is an Indian politician from Rohtas Nagar, Delhi.
 He was elected as a Member of Parliament from East Delhi Lok Sabha constituency.
 He belongs to Bharatiya Janata Party.
 His extensive political journey is highlighted by significant roles including his impactful tenure as a councillor and subsequently the Mayor of the East Delhi Municipal Corporation.
+He is currently serving as the State President of BJP in Delhi.